yoctoproject/poky/documentation/dev-manual/building.rst

    temporary directory (:term:`TMPDIR`) can be shared will depend on what is similar and what is different between the configurations.
-Multiple MACHINE targets can share the same (:term:`TMPDIR`) as long as the rest of the configuration is the same, multiple DISTRO settings would need separate (:term:`TMPDIR`) directories.
+Multiple MACHINE targets can share the same (:term:`TMPDIR`) as long as the rest of the configuration is the same, multiple :term:`DISTRO` settings would need separate (:term:`TMPDIR`) directories.

    For example, consider a scenario with two different multiconfigs for the same